Richard Glover (radio presenter)

 Richard Glover is an Australian journalist and author.
-He is best known as presenter of the drive program on 702 ABC Sydney.
+He is best known as presenter of the drive program on ABC Radio Sydney.
 His book Flesh Wounds was voted one of the top five books of 2015 by viewers of ABC television's The Book Club and was Readers Choice Award winner as Biography of the Year in the 2016 Australian Book Industry Awards.

 Education

 Glover has a Bachelor of Arts from University of Sydney.

 Career

-Glover used to present the radio show Drive from Monday to Friday, 3.30pm to 6.30 pm on 702 ABC Sydney.
-He joined 702 ABC Sydney in January 1996, taking over the Drive segment from Mike Carlton.
+Glover used to present the radio show Drive from Monday to Friday, 3.30pm to 6.30 pm on ABC Radio Sydney.
+He joined ABC Radio Sydney in January 1996, taking over the Drive segment from Mike Carlton.
 In 2004 he was awarded the Broadcaster of the Year Award for ABC local radio.

 Glover is also a newspaper journalist.
-His weekly humour column has appeared in The Sydney Morning Herald since 1985.
+His weekly humour column has appeared in the Sydney Morning Herald since 1985.
 He has also worked as that paper's news editor, arts editor and European correspondent.

 In December 2011, Glover and Peter FitzSimons achieved a record for the world's longest radio interview, supervised by Guinness World Records.

 In October 2024, Glover announced that he would be leaving ABC Radio Sydney in November after 26 years with the broadcaster.
 Australian Prime Minister Anthony Albanese called Glover on his final show to congratulate him and said "As an interviewer you have incredible skill".